-All students are required to complete a track-specific applied capstone project to fulfill the requirements for the MSHI program and to qualify for graduation.
+All students are required to complete a quality, safety, or process improvement project to fulfill the requirements for the MSHQS program and to qualify for graduation.
 The capstone project should be something that is useful to the organization for whom the project is being completed and must be approved in the fall semester by the academic advisor.
-The capstone is a series of three courses (fall, spring, summer) and is completed during the second year of the MSHI program.
-The capstone culminates with a formal presentation and written paper.
-NOTE: All coursework must be completed and submitted prior to graduation.
-Students who have not competed the capstone project or cleared incompletes will graduate in the term in which all of the work has been satisfactorily completed.
+The capstone culminates with a formal presentation and written deliverable.